Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Milestones in the creative process

 ### Milestone 25 - Settings and joining
-- [ ] Create a menu showing which players have joined / left (can be accessed throughout gameplay)
+- [ ] Show which players have joined in the title screen
+- [ ] Show that leaving game can be done with the 'select / -' button
+- [ ] Keyboard player can only leave in the title screen using 'Esc'
+- [ ] When last player leaves from title screen game ends
-- [ ] Player names can be edited (?)
+- [ ] Player names can be edited in title screen?
-- [ ] Add leave game option by using "select / -"
+- [ ] Leave game from a stage option by using "select / -", the last player remaining cannot leave the stage
 - [ ] Add a confirmation message 'Player N' has joined the game
 - [ ] Add a confirmation message 'Player N' has left the game
+- [ ] Separate music from sfx in the audio mixer
 - [ ] Add a settings menu to control audio for sfx, music and master volume

 ### [Milestone 24](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-24) - Vamping up the endless mode, quality of life (August 30th 2024)